bullejos/visualizing-an-imbricate-thrust-system/README.md

 ### html files

 The html files hosted in the repository are too large to open here, so download and open them locally on your computer.
+The file `visualizing an imbricate thrust system.html´ is a html translation of the notebook `visualizing an imbricate thrust system.ipynb´

 ### Download the code